royru/website/content/gstell/installation.md

 **Chrome**
 1. Download the [extension](/public/assets/gstell-browser-extension-4.0.0.zip).
+2. Unzip the extension folder and optionally move it to a different location for the duration of the study.
+3. In Chrome, go to `chrome:extensions`, and enable "developer mode".
-2. Go to `chrome:extensions`, select "load unpacked" (with developer mode enabled), and then select the downloaded and unzipped extension folder.
+4. Click "load unpacked" and select the extension folder (step 2).

 **Firefox**
 1. Download the [extension](/public/assets/gstell-browser-extension-4.0.0.zip).